“Rome is the city of echoes, the city of illusions, and the city of yearning.”- Giotto di Bondone, Renaissance painter

 Rome was our last stop in a whirlwind vacation consisting of a Mediterranean cruise and a tour of Italy's major cities.

 On the other hand, I didn't realise how much I yearned for the South African bush until I was in Rome.
 The city was overrun with tourists and the chaos and crowds made me yearn for the solitude and serenity of the bush.
 We had some unsavoury experiences when my son forgot his new Florentine leather bag - containing his new tablet - on a bench near the Spanish Steps for a few minutes and it was stolen.
-Lightfingered Luigis also tried to open my husband's backpack on more than one occasion, on the Pickpocket Express (Bus 64) - while looking for valuables which they didn't find.
+Light-fingered Luigis also tried to open my husband's backpack on more than one occasion, on the Pickpocket Express (Bus 64) - while looking for valuables which they didn't find.

 Nevertheless, Rome is a photographer's dream, with so much to see and capture.

-1. Visit the Colosseum
+1. Explore the Colosseum

-2. See the Roman Forum
+2. Wander through the Roman Forum

 3. Tour the Vatican Museums

-4. Stroll through the Borghese Gardens
+4. Enjoy nature at the Borghese Gardens

 6. People watch at Piazza Navona

-7. Marvel at the Trevi Fountain
+7. Throw a coin in the Trevi Fountain

 8. Explore Trastevere